 Room and Board

 The estimates listed are based on double-occupancy in Selleck residence hall and include meals 7 days per week.
 If you choose another residence hall, please note that the costs may be different than those listed here.
 Single rooms are assigned on a space-available basis.
-The additional cost of a single room (approximately $600) is not covered by exchange benefits.
+The additional cost of a single room is not covered by exchange benefits.
 Selleck, Knoll, University Suites, Eastside and Fedde Halls are open during UNL Breaks (closedown) periods, but no food is served.
-Interim university housing during the orientation period is approximately $32 per night/ double room, not including food.
-(Interim housing during orientation and UNL Break periods is covered in the exchange benefits in exchange programs in which room and board are included.) http:// housing.unl.edu/
+Interim university housing during the orientation period is approximately $35 per night/ double room, not including food.
+(Interim housing during orientation and UNL Break periods is covered in the exchange benefits in exchange programs in which room and board are included.)

 Once admitted, exchange students must personally enroll themselves in UNL classes via Myred online registration.
 Advice and assistance is available, but only the student can perform the necessary steps to be enrolled in suitable classes.
 It is highly recommended that students meet an advisor from their home institution to determine which classes will most beneficial academically for the student.

 The University of Nebraska-Lincoln (UNL) will issue Form DS-2019, a Certificate of Eligibility for the Exchange Visitor Visa (J-1) for all incoming exchange students.
-As a J-1 visa holder you are obligated to pursue a full-time academic program at UNL.
+As a J-1 visa holder, students are obligated to pursue a full-time academic program at UNL.
 A minimum full-time academic program, which students must maintain for immigration regulations, is considered to be 12-15 undergraduate hours or 9-12 graduate hours.
-This document will be mailed directly to your home university’s international office.
+This document will be mailed directly to the student's home university international office.